 3. Fill each try with broken crayons pieces.
 You can choose to keep the crayons solid in color or to make rainbow crayons.

-4. Place the silicone tray on top of a metal baking sheet and transfer it to a preheated 250 degree F oven.
+4. Place the silicone ice cube on top of a metal baking sheet and transfer it to a preheated 250 degree F oven.

 5. Bake the crayons for about 10 – 20 minutes, or until they look melted.
 Baking time will depend on the size of your molds and how full they are with crayon pieces.